miguelgrinberg/python-engineio/docs/index.rst

 ~~~~~~

 `Gevent <http://gevent.org>`_ is another asynchronous framework based on
 coroutines, very similar to eventlet.
+An Engine.IO server deployed with
+gevent has access to the long-polling transport.
+If project gevent-websocket
-Only the long-polling transport is
+is also installed, the WebSocket transport is also available.
-currently available when using gevent.

 Instances of class ``engineio.Server`` will automatically use gevent for
 asynchronous operations if the library is installed and eventlet is not